 Parental permission is required for the use of images in media and for venue and transport risk.

 Students will travel to local competitions in the Auckland area in school vans or private cars.
 These are typically held in school or university grounds and public venues such as MOTAT.
 Events such as sponsor functions are also held from time to time.
+Specific parental permission will be obtained for activities falling outside of this.

 The following links illustrate some of the many activities students can get involved with.